An Information-Theoretic Approach to Understanding Transformers' In-Context Learning of Variable-Order Markov Chains: INTRODUCTION

+It may be tempting to directly invoke the universal computation capability of transformers, e.g. \cite{perez2021attention}, without seeking explicit interpretations, however, these results usually do not provide any transparency on the underlying mechanisms.
+In contrast, we focus on constructions that provide meaningful \textit{interpretations} of the empirical observations, with a focus on the mechanisms that extract and aggregate the statistics (more discussions after Theorem \ref{thm:induction}).
+We further remark that the VOMC model provides a complex but clean setting where the optimal ICL performance is known and other confounding factors can be well-controlled, which is impossible with real-world language datasets and benchmarks.

-\textbf{Main Contributions:} We believe that ours is the first study of ICL for VOMC, and the contributions are summarized as follows. {\sf (i)} We demonstrate that transformers can indeed (numerically) learn to compress VOMC in-context, close to optimal CTW algorithm for appropriate CTW-prior. {\sf (ii)} We show that transformers can outperform CTW when trained and tested on non-CTW-priors. {\sf (iii)} We give an explicit $D+2$-layer transformer construction to imitate CTW establishing its capabilities, based on a novel Bayesian optimal next token prediction representation, which can be of independent interest. {\sf (iv)} Our construction allows us to investigate the relative insensitivity to the number of layers, of the transformer performance, \emph{i.e.,} even $2$-layer transformers perform well.
-It also gives partial explanations of the ICL capabilities of transformers on VOMC.
+\paragraph{Main Contributions.} Our work is the first study of ICL-VOMC, particularly the {\em finite-sample performance}, and the contributions are summarized below. \begin{enumerate}[itemsep=-0.5pt,topsep=-1pt] \item We empirically demonstrate that transformers can learn VOMCs in-context, i.e., tracking the performance of the optimal CTW algorithm in the whole context window; \item We provide a $(D+2)$-layer transformer construction to imitate CTW, establishing its capabilities, based on a novel Bayesian optimal next token prediction representation; \item Our construction allows us to investigate the relative performance insensitivity to the number of layers, \emph{i.e.,} why $2$-layer transformers perform well. \end{enumerate}